Mallorca Discovery Tour

 There are plenty of shops, bars and cafes in Puerto de Sóller, and the market on Saturdays in Sóller is also fun to browse around.
 Two small shops, close to the entrance of the hotel sell bread rolls, local cheeses and salamis which make ideal lunch snacks.
 In general not much English is spoken by shopkeepers and restaurant staff, but a smile and a few words of Spanish work wonders!

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
-The coach transfer to Puerto de Sóller takes 45 minutes.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The coach transfer takes approx 45 minutes to the Sóller Beach Hotel

 Dates & Prices